Reports: UK lawmaker stabbed while meeting constituents | Law-Order

 Amess' London office confirmed Friday that police and ambulance had been called, but had no other details.

 Politicians from across the political spectrum expressed shock.
 Labour Party leader Keir Starmer tweeted that it was “Horrific and deeply shocking news.
 Thinking of David, his family and his staff.”
+Former Prime Minister David Cameron, a Conservative, tweeted: “Very alarming and worrying news reports coming from Leigh-on-Sea.
+My thoughts and prayers are with Sir David Amess and his family.”
 Violence against British politicians is rare, but in June 2016 Labour Party lawmaker Jo Cox was fatally stabbed and shot in her northern England constituency.
 A far-right extremist was convicted of her murder.

+British lawmakers are protected by armed police when they are inside Parliament, but have no such protection in their constituencies.

 Two other British lawmakers have been attacked this century during their “surgeries,” regular meetings where constituents can present concerns and complaints.